Directions and industry requirements are regularly updated

 Record keeping and contact tracing

-Employers should ensure that physical distancing of at least 1.5 metres between people is achieved and maintained, wherever possible.
+Employers are recommended to create physical distancing of at least 1.5 metres between people wherever possible.

 Controls to achieve physical distancing may include:

 - marking safe distances in work, transit and break areas (for example on floors and walls)